spatie/laravel-medialibrary/docs/basic-usage/preparing-your-model.md

 }
 ```

-The `Collection` component will show a preview thumnail for items in the collection it is showing.
+The `Collection` component will show a preview thumbnail for items in the collection it is showing.

 To generate that thumbnail, you must add a conversion like this one to your model.